tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 for the very little pool left was too small and sickly-looking to smile.
 There were great banks of mud, out of which grew the bulrushes.
 The lily-pads were forlornly stretched out towards the tiny pool of water remaining.
-Where the banks were steep and high, the holes that Jerry Muskrat and Billy Mink knew so well were plain to see.
+Where the banks were steep and high, the holes that Mary Muskrat and Billy Mink knew so well were plain to see.
 Over at one side stood Mary Muskrat's house, wholly out of water.

 Somehow, it seemed to Farmer Brown's Girl that she must be dreaming.
-He never, never had seen anything like this before, not even in the very driest weather of the hottest part of the summer. she looked this way and looked that way.
+She never, never had seen anything like this before, not even in the very driest weather of the hottest part of the summer.
+She looked this way and looked that way.
 The Green Meadows looked just as usual.
 The Green Forest looked just as usual.
-The Laughing Brook--ha!
-What was the matter with the Laughing Brook? she couldn't hear it and that, you know, was very unusual. she dropped his rod and ran over to the Laughing Brook.
+The Laughing Brook — ha!
+What was the matter with the Laughing Brook?
+She couldn't hear it and that, you know, was very unusual.
+She dropped her rod and ran over to the Laughing Brook.
 There wasn't any brook.
 No, sir, there wasn't any brook; just pools of water with the tiniest of streams trickling between.
 Big stones over which she had always seen the water running in the prettiest of little white falls were bare and dry.
 In the little pools frightened minnows were darting about.

-Farmer Brown's Girl scratched his head in a puzzled way.
-"I don't understand it," said he.
+Farmer Brown's Girl scratched her head in a puzzled way.
+"I don't understand it," said she.
 "I don't understand it at all.
 Something must have gone wrong with the springs that supply the water for the Laughing Brook.
 They must have failed.
 Yes, Sir, that is just what must have happened.
-But I never heard of such a thing happening before, and I really don't see how it could happen." she stared up into the Green Forest just as if she thought she could see those springs.
-Of course, he didn't think anything of the kind. she was just turning it all over in his mind.
+But I never heard of such a thing happening before, and I really don't see how it could happen."
+She stared up into the Green Forest just as if she thought she could see those springs.
+Of course, she didn't think anything of the kind. she was just turning it all over in her mind.
 "I know what I'll do!
 I'll go up to those springs this afternoon and find out what the trouble is," she said out loud.
 "They are way over almost on the other side of the Green Forest, and the easiest way to get there will be to start from home and cut across the Old